As squash looks beyond lockdown, now is the time to let the world know the game still exists

 Commercial gyms with courts

-I would guess that there are only a few of these still around and these are either run by volunteers and with limited advertising budgets.
+I would guess that there are only a few of these still around (here in North America) and these are either run by volunteers and with limited advertising budgets.
 There would most likely not be a seasoned advertising department within these small clubs.

 Community recreation or leisure centers